A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Appendix: Details Stochastic Flow Past a Cylinder

-The unsteady problem for a sample realization of the random input~$\bx\sim \pdf{\bx}$ is simulated over a time interval of~$0 \leq t \leq T=8$, with a zero velocity field in the domain at initial time~$t=0$.
-We solve the uncertainty propagation problem using two fidelity levels of a high-order discontinuous Galerkin ($L^2$-conforming) discretization developed in~\cite{fehn2017stability,fehn2018turbulence}.
+\FloatBarrier \begin{remark}[Specifics of the employed discontinuous Galerkin code] The code uses the matrix-free implementation developed in~\cite{kronbichler2019fast} which is available in the deal.II finite element library~\cite{dealII90}.
 On quadrilateral/hexahedral elements, the solution is approximated by tensor-product Lagrange polynomials of degree~$k \geq 2$ for the velocity unknowns, and degree~$k_p=k-1$ for the pressure unknowns for reasons of inf--sup stability.
-From a practical perspective, the flexibility to vary the polynomial degree~$k$ of the shape functions and the mesh resolution~$h$ independently, as a means to increase the spatial approximation properties of the discretization, is attractive as one does not have to generate several meshes.
-We exploit this property for the multi-fidelity approach and define a high-fidelity model version with polynomial degree~$k=6$ and a low-fidelity version of the benchmark using~$k=3$ to resolve the velocity field.
-For efficient time integration, the method used in the present work relies on well-known projection methods that segregate the solution of velocity and pressure unknowns, where the second-order accurate dual splitting scheme with an explicit treatment of the convective term is used here.\footnote{To obtain a flow solver that is computationally efficient at high polynomial degrees~$k$, it is essential to implement the method with optimal computational complexity by the use of matrix-free evaluation techniques~\cite{kronbichler2019fast}.}
+For efficient time integration, the method used in the present work relies on well-known projection methods that segregate the solution of velocity and pressure unknowns.
+We use a second-order accurate dual splitting scheme with an explicit treatment of the convective term to obtain a flow solver that is computationally efficient at high polynomial degrees~$k$.
+In all simulations, the same parameterized mesh according to~\cite{fehn2017stability} was used. \end{remark}

-In all simulations, the same parameterized mesh according to Fehn et al. \cite{fehn2017stability} was used.
-The simulation domain and the mesh for one sample random input realization~$\bx\sim\pdf{\bx}$ is shown in Figure \ref{fig: cylinder_sim} for the HF and the LF model version, respectively.
-The reduction of the polynomial degree from~$k=6$ to~$k=3$ leads to a speed-up of roughly eight which is in agreement with equation \eqref{eqn: speedup}.